epasveer/seer/README.md

 Support/Contact
 ===============

 Send an email to epasveer@att.net for any bugs or features.
-Or create a task in my github project page.
+Or create a task in my GitHub project page.